Former governor stands by tweet comparing Trump to Hitler

 Whitman tells WNBC-TV in New York the comparison was "inflammatory" but she hoped the shock value would make people realize the severity of the situation.

-After the White House released a statement condemning the video, Whitman posted another tweet saying the video was "the stuff of dictators."
+After the White House condemned the video, Whitman tweeted again saying the video was "the stuff of dictators."